-- Copyrights provide exclusive rights to the creators of original artistic works such as books, movies, songs, and screenplays for an author's lifetime plus 70 years. - Sometimes copyrights are sold and licensed. - Classic rock by The Beatles has been used in television ads in recent years. - After the late pop star Michael Jackson bought the rights to the band's music catalog, he licensed songs to Target and other companies.
+• Copyrights provide exclusive rights to the creators of original artistic works such as books, movies, songs, and screenplays for an author's lifetime plus 70 years.

+Sometimes copyrights are sold and licensed.

+• Classic rock by The Beatles has been used in television ads in recent years.

-- Over time, piracy has become a huge issue for the owners of copyrighted works. - In China, millions of pirated DVDs are sold each year, and music piracy is estimated to account for at least 95% of music sales. - This piracy deprives movie studios, record labels, and artists of millions of dollars in royalties. - In response to the damage piracy has caused, the US government has pressed its Chinese counterpart and other national governments to bette enforce copyrights.
+- Over time, piracy has become a huge issue for the owners of copyrighted works. - In China, millions of pirated DVDs are sold each year, and music piracy is estimated to account for at least 95% of music sales. - This piracy deprives movie studios, record labels, and artists of millions of dollars in royalties. - In response to the damage piracy has caused, the US government has pressed its Chinese counterpart and other national governments to better enforce copyrights.